Triangle

 You will begin your course with a free Orientation pod, and will meet your Personal Advisor.
 This will allow you to create your own study plan and select your first pods.
 You can work on one pod at a time, or two, or three, or all six at once, if you prefer.

-After six pods of study, you submit a portfolio of work that covers all six of these areas.
+After six pods of study, you submit a portfolio of work that covers all six of your chosen topics.
 Then you move on to the second phase and take six more pods, and then a final phase of another six pods to complete the MA.

 In each of the three phases, you can choose from our full range of pods.
 There are no compulsory pods or pre-requisites.
 The list below represents the pod choices currently in our catalogue, and is arranged alphabetically.